Ph.D. Program Overview

 In addition to study with the School’s professors, our students are able to work with economists in UBC’s Faculty of Land and Food Systems and the Sauder School of Business.
-Students may also take advantage of The Institute for Advanced Studies in Economics, a collaborative teaching and research initiative by the Vancouver School of Economics and the Strategy and Business Economics Division at the Sauder School of Business.

 The School actively supports the placement of our Ph.D. job market candidates.
 Our students have obtained positions at leading research and teaching universities around the world.
 A number of graduates also obtain excellent positions at government agencies, central banks, non-governmental organizations, and in the private sector.